Time to Change the Channel

-In addition, more niche events may make sense to only broadcast digitally; a should i join a christian dating site study found that 51% of fans use streaming services to view sports that are not available elsewhere.
+In addition, more niche events may make sense to only broadcast digitally; a Verizon Media study found that 51% of fans use streaming services to view sports that are not available elsewhere.

 Broadcasters should also not see these platforms as solely limited to coverage of games.
 They can also be the perfect place for fans to seek out sideline footage, post-game discussion, highlights and more supplemental content.

 Gen-Z viewers are interested in becoming closer and more engaged with the teams they follow; a streaming service could be the perfect way to make that happen.